 @my-company/*, so all your private things will look like this:

 yaml packages: '@my-company/*': access: $all publish: $authenticated 'local-*': access: $all publish: $authenticated '@*/*': access: $all publish: $authenticated '**': access: $all publish: $authenticated

-Always remember, the order of packages access is important, packages are mached always top to bottom.
+Always remember, the order of packages access is important, packages are matched always top to bottom.

 If you successfully request

-email@example.com from this server once, you'll able to do that again (with all it's dependencies) anytime even if npmjs.org is down.
+firstname.lastname@example.org from this server once, you'll be able to do it again (with all it's dependencies) anytime even if npmjs.org is down.
 But say

 email@example.com will not be downloaded until it's actually needed by somebody.
 And if npmjs.org is offline, this server would say that only